dongho-jung/kelthuzad/README.md

 ### Basic

-1.`./kelthuzad -r 'fallibleCommand foo bar' -p 'error|fail'`
+1. `./kelthuzad -r 'fallibleCommand foo bar' -p 'error|fail'`

 ### Use the log

-1.**Set the log** which is populated with the output of the target process.
+1. **Set the log** which is populated with the output of the target process.
 If need be, you can make use of redirection for logging.
-2.`./kelthuzad -r 'fallibleCommand foo bar' -p 'error|fail' -l <logPath>`
+2. `./kelthuzad -r 'fallibleCommand foo bar' -p 'error|fail' -l <logPath>`

 ### Use the recipe

-1.**Set the recipe** for executing the target process.
+1. **Set the recipe** for executing the target process.
 That recipe could be anything executable like .sh, .exe, etc...
-2.`./kelthuzad -c <fallibleRecipePath> -p 'error|fail'`
+2. `./kelthuzad -c <fallibleRecipePath> -p 'error|fail'`

 for example, a recipe could be like as follows: